Periodontics and Prosthodontics, Certificate

 This program is designed to provide postdoctoral students training in Fixed Prosthodontics, Esthetics, Advanced Implant Dentistry, and Periodontics.
-Upon successful completion of the program, the student will be issued certificates both in Periodontics and Periodontal Prosthesis.
+Upon successful completion of the program, the student will be issued certificates both in Periodontics and Prosthodontics.
 The focus is on the treatment of the advanced case to the highest esthetic and functional standards.

 Interdisciplinary training is the hallmark of this program with faculty representatives of the Departments of Endodontics, Periodontics, Maxillofacial Surgery and Restorative Dentistry, continually interacting both in the seminars and clinics.
 Literature seminars include Periodontics, Occlusion, Restorative, and Esthetic Dentistry.
 Each student is expected to write a paper on a clinical research activity and submit it for publication.